rmodi6/accessible-forums/README.md

 # Accessible Forums

 ## Website
-This app has been deployed to [Heroku](https://www.heroku.com/) and is available at: https://accessible-forums.herokuapp.com/.
+~~This app has been deployed to [Heroku](https://www.heroku.com/) and is available at: https://accessible-forums.herokuapp.com/.
 For the best experience, do not use a mouse and use only the keyboard shortcuts along with a screen reader like NVDA or JAWS.
-If on a mobile device, use the appropriate accessibility tool based on your OS: Talkback on Android and VoiceOver on iOS.
+If on a mobile device, use the appropriate accessibility tool based on your OS: Talkback on Android and VoiceOver on iOS.~~
->**Note:** There is no elasticsearch server connected to the Heroku app because of which fuzzy and fast search is disabled.
+>~~**Note:** There is no elasticsearch server connected to the Heroku app because of which fuzzy and fast search is disabled.~~

+The website is down now as Heroku [no longer offers free Heroku Postgres server](https://blog.heroku.com/next-chapter).

 ## Development guide
 >**Note:** Run all the commands in the project root directory